 This specification was developed between the releases of DPoEv1.0 and DPoEv2.0 specifications.
-Consequently, there are terms introduced in this document that extend the concepts and terminology beyond that which was used in the other DPoE version 1.0 specifications.
+Consequently, there are terms introduced in this document that extend the concepts and terminology beyond those which were used in the other DPoE version 1.0 specifications.
 Generally, these terms are well defined and their meaning will be clear to readers of this specification.